 The hymen is a thin membrane.
-It usually covers part of the opening of the vagina.
+It most often covers part of the opening of the vagina.
 Imperforate hymen is when the hymen covers the whole opening of the vagina.

 Imperforate hymen is the most common type of blockage of the vagina.